nliulab/seeBias/README.md

 prediction models to enable their responsible adoption in high-stakes domains such as healthcare and criminal justice.
 Guidelines and implementation frameworks highlight the importance of both predictive accuracy and equitable outcomes.
-However, existing toolkits often assess fairness in isolation, focusing on disparities in classification performance between subgroups while placing less emphasis on other critical aspects, such as calibration.
+However, current fairness toolkits often evaluate classification performance disparities in isolation, with limited attention to other critical aspects such as calibration.
 To address these gaps, we present seeBias, an R package that provides comprehensive evaluation of model fairness and predictive performance, offering a more complete view of model behavior across classification, calibration, and beyond.

 As visually summarized in the figure below, the seeBias package has three main components: